 6. Topics of Interest

 Is your curiosity piqued by a new trend, language, or framework?
 Do you have a hobby that is adjacent?
 Perhaps public speaking, counseling, coaching, digital audio, vector art, or home automation?

 Jordan is interested in Business / team leadership topics.
 Particularly, estimation and client relations.
-Technically, he is interested in Machine Learning, Computer Vision, and Natrual Language Processing.
+Technically, she is interested in Machine Learning, Computer Vision, and Natrual Language Processing.

 If there were more hours in a day, we’d all spend them learning for our profession, I’m sure.
 But there aren’t and we are people who live in a context.
 Do you care for a child?
 Do you have volunteer commitments to a church or other organization?
 Do you have a chronic illness or injury that takes time or energy?
 Do you live off the grid with bad WiFi?
 Are you just burnt out from all the other stuff?

-Jordan has a family and enjoys spending time with his wife and daughter.
+Jordan has a family and enjoys spending time with their wife and daughter.